okt8396/lbm-3d-solver/examples/lbm-cfd/README.md

 ### Command-Line Arguments

-When running the executable directly, use these command-line arguments:
+When running the executable directly, use these command-line arguments.
+One lattice model must be specified

 - `--d3q15` - Use D3Q15 lattice model
 - `--d3q19` - Use D3Q19 lattice model